inveniosoftware/invenio/docs/tutorial-module/develop.rst

 form that inserts the data in the database.
 Also we will touch different part of the development process such as:

+- How to create a form
 - How to create a new view
-- How to create a form
 - How to add a utility function
 - How to add new templates
 - How to use Jinja2
+- How to define your own JSON Schema

 Flask extensions
 ^^^^^^^^^^^^^^^^